Susan Sutton Trio Reviews

 Review of "Element 44"

-AMG REVIEW: Susan Sutton's Element 44 differs
+AMG REVIEW: Susan Sutton's Element 44

 considerably from the album immediately preceding it, Da Me Cinco (Give Me